ninjaboynaru/beaconanalytics/README.md

 ### REST API
 See [api.md](docs/api.md) for API documentation

-### Config Files
-See [config.md](docs/config.md) for instructions on setting up config files

-### Tools Used
-- MOCHA for testing
-- MongoDB database
-- Front end site is bundled with Webpack and styled with SCSS

 ### How to use Beacon on a website
-1. Add [beacon.js](app/beacon.js) to the website
+1. Add [beacon.js](app/beacon.js) to your website
-2. Call ``` beaconAnalytics.init()``` from somewhere in your JavaScript.
-If the DOM is not loaded, Beacon will wait until the dome is loaded and then initialize.
+2. Call ``` beaconAnalytics.init(key, serverUrl)``` from somewhere in your JavaScript.
+If the DOM is not loaded, Beacon will wait until the DOM is loaded and then initialize.
+Make sure you pass in the correct key and the correct server URL.
+The key you pass in should have been defined as an env variable in the server environment.
 3. See [usingBeacon.md](docs/usingBeacon.md) for more details and for how to implement click data.

-### TODO
-- Add documentation for config files